 The smallest devices used for e.g. asset tracking or simple sensors emitting a single, rare value now & then are almost always clients.

 “Aggregating devices” often act as servers.
-These devices may be physically boxes/gateways harvesting data from many smaller, separate devices.
+These devices may be physical boxes/gateways harvesting data from many smaller, separate devices.
 Alternatively, they may be more advanced equipment, directly giving access to many kinds of information.
 Based on already delivered data, some remote client decides what it wants to see next, or maybe even which local processing must be performed on the device (think e.g. Industry 4.0).

 To keep the cloud-server as a “clean” server, this design may involve a central device that has the role of client towards the IoT-devices, extracting relevant data.
 This client then delivers the data to the cloud-web-server.
 This client could run on the same PC as the cloud-server.
 However, considering server parks etc. this “extractor-client” probably runs on one or several separate PCs.
 Thus it actively controls the IoT-servers that deliver the data, and hands these over to the big cloud-server.